World Genocide Commemoration Day in United States

 united-states-world-genocide-commemoration-day-2

-The observance of this day was born out of a collective need to remember those who have suffered the unfathomable horrors of genocide.
-Following World War II and the Holocaust, there was a global recognition of the need to remember such atrocities and prevent future occurrences.
-The United Nations General Assembly adopted the Convention on the Prevention and Punishment of the Crime of Genocide on December 9, 1948, marking a pivotal moment in international human rights law.
+The observance of this day was meant to remember collectively all who passed through that unspeakable nightmare called genocide.
+After all the ghastly events of World War II and the Holocaust, the world had undeniably considered it necessary to remember such atrocities and prevent them from happening again.
+On December 9, 1948, the United Nations General Assembly adopted the Convention on the Prevention and Punishment of the Crime of Genocide, a crucial moment in international human rights law.

 Notable Commemorative Sites in the United States